-- (b) No single piece or combination of pieces should exceed 22LBS/10KGS - (c) The maximum dimensions cannot exceed those shown below.
+- 2. No single piece or combination of pieces should exceed 22LBS/10KGS - 3.
+The maximum dimensions cannot exceed those shown below.
 If the cabin baggage will not fit into the sizing device or if the item will not fit into the template mounted in front of the x-ray machines it is considered too big and must be checked as checked baggage, as such, the conditions in this tariff for checked baggage shall be applied.

-- (d) Size / Weight Limits
+- 4. Size / Weight Limits

-- 1. BOEING 737

 - a.
+BOEING 737

-26CM X 46CM X 56CM
+- 26CM X 46CM X 56CM

+- 10" X 18" X 22" (INCHES)

+- 22LBS/10KG

 - b.
+ATR-42

+- 23CM X 41CM X 46CM

-10" X 18" X 22" (INCHES)
+- 9" X 16" X 18" (INCHES)

-- c.
-22LBS/10KG
+- 22LBS/10KG

-- 2. ATR-42
+- 5. One of the following small personal items will be accepted in addition to the above cabin baggage allowance:

 - a.
-23CM X 41CM X 46CM
+One briefcase

 - b.
-9" X 16" X 18" (INCHES)
+One laptop type computer

 - c.
-22LBS/10KG

-- (e) One of the following small personal items will be accepted in addition to the above cabin baggage allowance:

-- 1. One briefcase

-- 2. One laptop type computer

-- 3. One purse
+One purse

-- 4. One garment bag
+- d.
+One garment bag

-- (f) Special or discounted fares seated in economy class section of the aircraft
+- 6. Special or discounted fares seated in economy class section of the aircraft

-- The carrier will accept for transportation assistive devices for persons with disabilities in addition to the baggage allowances set out in the charts above at no additional charge to the person.
+- a.
+The carrier will accept for transportation assistive devices for persons with disabilities in addition to the baggage allowances set out in the charts above at no additional charge to the person.
 For provisions related to the transportation of assistive devices for persons with disabilities, refer to:

-- a.
-[Rule 69(G), Acceptance of mobility aids and other assistive devices], or
+- (a) [Rule 69(G), Acceptance of mobility aids and other assistive devices], or

+- (b) [Rule 70(G), Acceptance of mobility aids and other assistive devices], and/or

+- (c) [Rule 71(G), Acceptance of aids.]

 - b.
-[Rule 70(G), Acceptance of mobility aids and other assistive devices], and/or

-- c.
-[Rule 71(G), Acceptance of aids.]

-- 2. If a passenger exceeds the maximum number of bags permitted and/or the maximum weight allowed for each bag or the maximum dimensions permitted for each checked or carry-on bag in the chart in (1) above, the passenger will be subject to the excess baggage charges set out in the chart in (E) below.
+If a passenger exceeds the maximum number of bags permitted and/or the maximum weight allowed for each bag or the maximum dimensions permitted for each checked or carry-on bag in the chart in (1) above, the passenger will be subject to the excess baggage charges set out in the chart in (E) below.